Michele971/hypfs/README.md

 Smart Contracts are developed with [Reach language](https://www.reach.sh) and are located inside **SmartContract_UI**.

-The folder **/SmartContract_UI/test-suite** contains some smart contracts and the simulation script.
+The folder **/SmartContract_UI/test-suite** contains some smart contracts and the simulation scripts.

 ## Status